otaciliofox/nlw-Be-The-Hero/README.md

 **📱 Mobile (React Native)**

-Step 1 - Access our application's node server folder with the command: `cd mobile`
+Step 1 - Access our application's node server folder with the command: `cd mobile`;

 Step 2 - Download the npm packages used in the project with the command: `npm` , if you prefer yarn execute `yarn`;